iterative/dvc.org/content/docs/start/experiments-trail/experiments-1.md

 # Get Started with Experiments

-<abbr>Experiments</abbr> proliferate quickly in ML projects where there are many
+<abbr>Experiments</abbr> grow in numbers where there are many parameters to
-parameters to tune or other permutations of the code.
-We can organize such projects and keep only what we ultimately need with `dvc experiments`.
+tune.
+We can organize such experiments and keep only what we ultimately need with `dvc experiments`.
 DVC can track experiments for you so there's no need to commit each one to Git.
-This way your repo doesn't become polluted with all of them.
-You can discard experiments once they're no longer needed.

-Previously, we learned how to tune [ML pipelines](/doc/start/data-pipelines) and [compare the changes](/doc/start/metrics-parameters-plots).
-In this section, we will explore the basic features of DVC experiment management with [`get-started-experiments`][gse] project.
+We explore the basic features of DVC experiment management with [`get-started-experiments`][gse] project in this section.

 [gse]: https://github.com/iterative/get-started-experiments

 <details>

-### Installing and Configuring the Project
+### ⚙️ Installing and Configuring the Project

 These commands are run in the [`get-started-experiments`][gse] project.
 You can run the commands in this document after cloning the repository and installing the requirements.

-### Clone the project and create virtual environment
+### 👥 Clone the project and create virtual environment

 Please clone the project and create a virtual environment.